 Watching a few ducks fly in and out of your backyard pool occasionally can be a wonderful sight, however, it can become frustrating when they continue to swim there so that you end up with duck poop in pool water.

-Keep reading to find 11 ways to keep ducks out of your swimming pool.
+Keep reading to find 11 ways how to keep ducks out of your pool.
 Some of these may take a few days until the ducks learn that it is not a pool for ducks.

 Ducks only like water when it suits them.
 Installing motion-activated sprinklers is a sure way to frighten any winged wanderers away.

 This Hoont Cobra Motion Activated Sprinkler can cover the area of most home pools and is available on Amazon.